Systemic racism still festering inside city's courts, Black judges say during legislative hearing

 Among some white staff and judges, the report found a “troubling pattern of racial resentment,” which was “often expressed as a disbelief that institutional and structural racism exists and belief that reverse racism is as significant as racism against people of color.”

-FDJ officials broke off all contact with CURE in September 2019 as both sides were hashing out how to put in place reforms, Lubin said.
-FDJ officials confirmed the termination of CURE’s contract in February 2020 for budget reasons.
+FJD officials broke off all contact with CURE in September 2019 as both sides were hashing out how to put reforms in place, Lubin said.
+FJD officials confirmed the termination of CURE’s contract in February 2020 for budget reasons.

-In his letter to members of city council, McSorley, the district court administrator, said that the novel coronavirus pandemic and a 2019 hack of the courts' computer system slowed the implementation of the report's recommendations.
+In his letter to members of City Council, McSorley, the district court administrator, said the novel coronavirus pandemic and a 2019 hack of the courts’ computer system slowed the implementation of the report’s recommendations.

-McSorley said court employees have received training covering non-discrimination and equal employment opportunities since FDJ received the report.
-Judges will receive a similar training "in the near future."
+McSorley said court employees have received training covering non-discrimination and equal employment opportunities since FJD received the report.
+Judges will receive similar training “in the near future.”

-Judicial and administrative leaders also took part in an implicit-biased training in October, McSorley said.
+Judicial and administrative leaders also took part in an implicit-bias training in October, McSorley said.

 A pair of judges said the issues revealed in the CURE report were persisting and festering.

-“They are aware of it and they are doing nothing about it,” Covington said referring to FDJ leadership.
+“They are aware of it and they are doing nothing about it,” Covington said, referring to FJD leadership.

 Municipal Court Judge Karen Simmons, who was the target of a racist and sexist attack in the form of a letter left in her robing room in 2018, said the systemic racism in the city’s courts continues to negatively impact residents and court employees.